Your Retirement Plan in Bankruptcy

 • Chapter 7 bankruptcy.
 If you receive a monthly payment from a pension or retirement account, the court will consider it income that gets figured into your Chapter 7 means test qualification.
 In a Chapter 7 bankruptcy, the bankruptcy court cannot take any retirement benefits that are necessary for your support, but it could take amounts over and above what you need for your support and use it to repay your creditors.

 • Chapter 13 bankruptcy.
-In this chapter, retirement income will help determine what portion of your unsecured debts you must repay in your Chapter 13 repayment plan.
+In this chapter, retirement income will help determine what portion of your unsecured debts you must repay in your Chapter 13 plan.

 Need More Bankruptcy Help?

-We wholeheartedly encourage research and learning, but online articles can't address all bankruptcy issues or the facts of your case.
+However, online articles and resources can't address all bankruptcy issues and aren't written with the facts of your particular case in mind.
 The best way to protect your assets in bankruptcy is by hiring a local bankruptcy lawyer.

 Get Professional Help